mistydemeo/tigerbrew/share/doc/homebrew/brew-tap.md

 ```

 *   If you run `brew tap` with a single argument, `brew` will attempt to
     parse the argument into a valid 'username/repo' combination.
 If the argument is a valid name, then `brew tap` will attempt to clone the repository and symlink all its formulae.
 (See below for what it means to be a 'valid name'.)
-After that, `brew` will be able to work on those formulae as if there were in Homebrew's canonical repository.
+After that, `brew` will be able to work on those formulae as if there were in mistydemeo/tigerbrew canonical repository.
 You can install and uninstall them with `brew [un]install`, and the formulae are automatically updated when you run `brew update`.
 (See below for a few exceptions on names and installation.)

 *   In you run `brew tap --repair`, then `brew` will check for dead symlinks
     and relink all valid formulae across all your taps.